frederic-perez/AmE-dictionary/data/idioms.md

 __a modest proposal__ An extreme, unorthodox, and often provocative or distasteful remedy to a complex problem, generally suggested humorously or satirically.
 (An allusion to Jonathan Swift’s 1729 essay _A Modest Proposal_, in which he suggests that the poor of Ireland could alleviate their woes by selling their children as food.) _Here’s a modest proposal, then: we create a hunting reserve where the world’s wealthiest serve as game for the world’s poorest, and for each hunter who makes a successful kill, their home country receives the wealth and assets of their prey._
 __a morning person__ Someone who is more active and alert in the early hours of the morning than later in the day; an early riser. _I tried dating a morning person once, but since I like to sleep in late, it didn’t really work out._
 __a mother hen__ A person who looks out for the welfare of others, especially to a fussy, intrusive, or overprotective degree. _My dad is pretty relaxed about most things, but he can be a bit of a mother hen when it comes to who I hang out with._
-__a motor mouth__ A person who talks incessantly or irrepressibly. _You need to quit being such a motor mouth in the classroom!_
+__a motor mouth__ :two: A person who talks incessantly or irrepressibly. _You need to quit being such a motor mouth in the classroom!_
 __a necessary evil__
 __a night out__ An evening spent having an enjoyable time away from home, as in a restaurant, theater, bar, or other such locations. _I never knew how much I would miss being able to have a night out once we had kids._
 __a numbers game__